 I. Scope of application

-These guidelines are binding on the Board of Management and all employees of LEG Immobilien AG and all affiliated companies associated with LEG Immobilien AG pursuant to Section 15 of the German Stock Corporation Act
+These guidelines are binding on the Board of Management and all employees of LEG Immobilien SE and all affiliated companies associated with LEG Immobilien SE pursuant to Section 15 of the German Stock Corporation Act.

 1. Compliance with laws

 Our corporate bodies, managers and employees comply with applicable standards and laws, regulations, internal rules and guidelines under all circumstances, including those relating to the prevention of bribery and corruption.
 We regularly inform ourselves about the current legal and ethical rules of our working environment and strictly comply with them.
 Violations of applicable anti-corruption laws and regulations may result in significant criminal and civil penalties, fines and penalties for the Group, its employees and any third parties acting as intermediaries.
 This must be avoided under all circumstances.

 Even in cases where no specialist knowledge can be expected from an employee, our employees must still have sufficient basic knowledge to be able to decide when to consult another employee, their manager, the Compliance Officer or possibly a third party.

 To ensure that our employees have the best possible knowledge in connection with their professional activities, they regularly receive special training.
 The Legal Department and the Compliance Officer are also available to answer any questions they may have.